bartonlab/paper-Bezier-interpolation/README.md

 Scripts for the analysis and creating figures are organized in `note` a directory, in a Jupyter Notebook as shown below:

 1. Scripts for generating sequences from Wright-Fisher models can be found in the `Wright-Fisher_model_binary.ipynb` notebook.
-Since this process takes around 1 hours, we also provide pre-generated Wright-Fisher data sets that can be found in the [Zenodo record](https://www.link.comes.here).
-After downloading, need to extract the contents of the archive `data.zip` as the folder `/data/HIV`.
+Since this process takes around 1 hours, we also provide pre-generated Wright-Fisher data sets that can be found in the [Zenodo record](https://doi.org/10.5281/zenodo.7153464).
+After downloading, need to extract the contents of the archive `data.zip` directly under `paper-Bezier-interpolation`.
 2. Scripts for analyzing and inferring genetic selection coefficients for Wright-Fisher models are contained in the `Inference_Wright-Fisher.ipynb` notebook.
 3. Scripts for analysis and inferring interaction parameters of Ornstein-Uhlenbeck process are organized in the `Inference_Ornstein-Uhlenbeck.ipynb` notebook.
 4. Scripts for analyzing and inferring genetic selection coefficients for HIV-1 data are located in the `Inference_HIV.ipynb notebook`.
 The required input data set can be found in the previous study, [Sohail, et.al](https://www.nature.com/articles/s41587-020-0737-3).